d1vanov/QEverCloud/README.md

 The library can be built and shipped either as a static library or a shared library.
 Dll export/import symbols necessary for Windows platform are supported.

 QEverCloud requires the compiler to support certain elements of C++17 standard.
 CMake automatically checks whether the compiler is capable enough of building QEverCloud so if the pre-build configuration step was successful, the build step should be successful as well.
+Known capable compilers are g++ 5.4 or later and Visual Studio 2017 or later.

 QEverCloud depends on the following Qt components:
  * Qt5Core